-37 Lyrics quoted are from Lin-Manuel Miranda, "My Shot" track 3, disc 1; "The Room Where it Happens" track 5, disc 2 and "Yorktown (The World Turned Upside Down)," track 20, disc 1, Hamilton (Original Broadway Cast Recording) 2015.
+40 Lyrics quoted are from Lin-Manuel Miranda, "My Shot" track 3, disc 1; "The Room Where it Happens" track 5, disc 2 and "Yorktown (The World Turned Upside Down)," track 20, disc 1, Hamilton (Original Broadway Cast Recording) 2015.

-processes."38 Many contributors to the volume Historians on Hamilton share this view; one essay condemns Hamilton because the show "sets out to rescue and renew an embarrassingly patriotic, partisan and partial version of early American history.
-It makes its hero into a great white hope for the founding, spinning a neo-Federalist, anti-slavery past that is myth, not history."39 Other essays critique the musical for its historical inaccuracies and misrepresentations and use of historical 'facts' to discipline and censor Miranda over questions of race, policy and personality.
-William Hogeland suggests that Miranda's distortions might be countered at the source by academic historians, who, he charges, have a duty to upend the claims of popular history books like Chernow's to prevent simplifications and inaccuracies seeping into mass entertainment.40 It is not clear, however, whether this dry, dusty Gradgrindian response provides a service to either historical writing or musical theatre.
+nature that fuels the criticisms.
+Perhaps unsurprisingly, historians' strongest rebukes are directed at the mythical elements of Hamilton: its appeal to the building of a national consensus and its 'great man' version of history that makes a national hero out of Hamilton.
+Historian Ken Owen notes with regret that while "historians have lambasted the phenomenon of Founders Chic as a fundamental distortion of history," Miranda's version of the revolution is little more than hagiography, exaggerating "the importance of individuals, at the expense of understanding the contribution of less-celebrated Americans or the role of broader societal and historical processes."41 Many contributors to the volume Historians on Hamilton share this view; one essay condemns Hamilton because the show "sets out to rescue and renew an embarrassingly patriotic, partisan and partial version of early American history.
+It makes its hero into a great white hope for the founding, spinning a neo-Federalist, antislavery past that is myth, not history."42 Other essays critique the musical for its historical inaccuracies and misrepresentations and use historical 'facts' to discipline and censor Miranda over questions of race, policy and personality.
+William Hogeland suggests that Miranda's distortions might be countered at the source by academic historians, who, he charges, have a duty to upend the claims of popular history books like Chernow's to prevent simplifications and inaccuracies seeping into mass entertainment.43 It is not clear, however, whether this dry and dusty Gradgrindian response provides a service to either historical writing or musical theatre.

 Other responses demonstrate greater sensitivity to the difference between 'facts' and truth in the broader sense.
 Joanne Freeman, prominent historian of the revolution and expert consultant to Miranda, notes that while Hamilton flattens many historical complexities - especially the political ideas of Hamilton and his main rival Thomas Jefferson - and "takes great liberties with the period's history," it nevertheless "gets the underlying spirit of the moment right."
 That spirit - of contingency and experimentation - is represented emphatically in the show's vibrant and dynamic hip-hop score.
-Freeman understands that different rules apply to Miranda's Hamilton than to history books, since it is, above all else, "a work of historical fiction."41
+Freeman understands that different rules apply to Miranda's Hamilton than to history books, since it is, above all else, "a work of historical fiction."

 The discomfort that some historians express about the mythical elements of Hamilton suggests a need to look again at the nature of historical fiction and the cultural work it does.
-Cultural historian Warren Susman explores this problem by examining the ongoing tensions that exist between mythical representations of the past and critical historical
+Cultural historian Warren Susman explores this problem by examining the ongoing tensions that exist between mythical

-38 Ken Owen, "Historians and Hamilton: Founders Chic and the Cult of Personality" The Junto (21 April, 2016) https://earlyamericanists.com/2016/04/21/historians-and-hamilton-founders-chic-and-the-cult-of-personality/ [accessed 1 Jan, 2020]
+41 Ken Owen, "Historians and Hamilton: Founders Chic and the Cult of Personality" The Junto (21 April, 2016) https://earlyamericanists.com/2016/04/21/historians-and-hamilton-founders-chic-and-the-cult-of-personality/ [accessed 1 Jan, 2020]

-39 David Waldstreicher and Jeffrey L. Paisley, "Hamilton as Founders Chic: A Neo-Federalist, Anti-Slavery Usable Past?" in Renee C. Romano and Claire Bond Potter (eds.)
+42 David Waldstreicher and Jeffrey L. Paisley, "Hamilton as Founders Chic: A Neo-Federalist, Anti-Slavery Usable Past?" in Renee C. Romano and Claire Bond Potter (eds.)
 Historians on Hamilton (2018):140.

-40 William Hogeland, "From Ron Chernows' Alexander Hamilton to Hamilton: An American Musical" in Romano, R. and Potter C. (eds.)
+43 William Hogeland, "From Ron Chernows' Alexander Hamilton to Hamilton: An American Musical" in Romano, R. and Potter C. (eds.)
 Historians on Hamilton (2018): 17-41.

-$^{^{41}}$ Joanne Freeman, "Can We Get Back to Politics?
+44 Joanne Freeman, "Can We Get Back to Politics?
 Please?" in Romano, R. and Potter C. (eds.)
 Historians on Hamilton (2018): 52, 44.